 She clearly had been planning move for a while because we arrived at a beautiful “Adults Only” apartment complex that sat high on a grassy hill overlooking the river, embroidered in trees, flowers, and a built-in pool that wasn’t quite done.
 Basically it was a mud pit.

-So it began.
-After getting settled, and enrolled in another Catholic school, my mother basically disappeared.
-She is gone all day and all night.
-I should clarify the ages: 2 to 13.
-All girls — except one boy, 9, who left 24 hours after we arrived, hoping his keen honing device would will him back to my father, and it did.
 That left five girls, unattended and squished into one room.
 We had no money, no food, and as time went on, birthdays and holidays were no longer acknowledged.
-I cried myself to sleep every night missing my old life, my father, and my beloved dog that to this day I have no idea what my mother did to.
+I cried myself to sleep every night missing my old life, my father and my beloved dog that to this day I have no idea what my mother did to it.

 “Hi.
 I’m Mrs. Lipsky.”

-“I worked for some folks in this place,” she said.
+“I worked for some folks in this place.”

 “Who minds you kids?”